Introducing elfeed-summarize

 Choosing a provider with llm

-For this use case — potentially summarizing many entries in a sitting — a local model through Ollama is the natural choice.
+For the use case of potentially summarizing many entries in a single sitting, a local model through Ollama is the natural choice.
 It's free to run, it works offline, and your reading habits stay on your machine.
 A complete setup using Mistral looks like this:

 (use-package elfeed-summarize :ensure :after elfeed :config (setq elfeed-summarize-llm-provider (make-llm-ollama :chat-model "mistral:latest")) (elfeed-summarize-mode 1))

-Of course, if you prefer a cloud provider — OpenAI, Gemini, Claude, or any other supported by llm — the configuration is equally simple.
+Of course, if you prefer a cloud provider like OpenAI, Gemini, Claude, or any other supported by llm, the configuration is equally simple.

 Closing thoughts

 None of this would exist without the work of others.
-Christopher Wellons's elfeed is an excellent piece of software that makes extending it genuinely pleasant — its architecture invites exactly this kind of addition.
-Andrew Hyatt's llm package saved me from writing provider-specific API calls and from committing to a single service.
+Christopher Wellons's elfeed is an excellent piece of software that makes extending it genuinely pleasant.
+Its architecture invites exactly this kind of addition.
+Andrew Hyatt's llm library saved me from writing provider-specific API calls and from committing to a single service.

-Finally, if you try elfeed-summarize and have thoughts — what works, what doesn't, what you'd want to see — I'd love to hear from you.
+Finally, if you try elfeed-summarize and have thoughts about what works, what doesn't, what you'd want to see, I'd love to hear from you.
 Thanks!